Justinhwang92/JustinCoding-Movie/README.md

-# React Movie App with TypeScript
+# React Movie App with JavaScript

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).